MaJerle/lwcell/docs/user-manual/blocking-nonblocking.rst

 .. warning::
 	Due to internal architecture, it is not allowed to call API functions in *blocking mode* from events or callbacks.
-	Any attempt to do so will result in function returning error.
+	Any attempt not to do so will result in function returning error.

 Example code: